 Corona – While focused on games and 2D development, this popular builder can also create “normal apps” and has a very wide user- and knowledge-base.

-Kinvey – Back-end service specific for mobile apps and can be applied cross platform.
+Kinvey – Back-end service specific for mobile apps and can be applied cross mobile app platforms.

 Mag+ – This SDK is compatible with most languages, allowing you to code on top of pre-existing projects.
 Also has an iPad-specific app.